-Launched by Priscila Capellato and Fábio Katayama just five months ago, Natue is a marketplace for health and well-being products such as dietary supplements, natural food ingredients and beauty and weight loss products.
+Launched by Priscila Capellato and Fábio Katayama just five months ago, Natue is a marketplace for health and well-being products such as dietary supplements, natural food ingredients and beauty and weight loss products including the newest fat burning pills.
 According to Capellato, the e-commerce platform has exceeded expectations in its short lifespan:

 We always believed in Natue’s proposal, but seeing the numbers and its acceptance in the market is really very satisfying.
 We’re happy to bring the idea of well-being and quality of life to more and more people.